ML6200/ConsoleGameEngine/readme.md

 - **Implicit Usings**: Disabled for explicit namespace control
 - **Nullable**: Enabled for better null-safety

+## Background

+This project was originally inspired by a university assignment and was later expanded into a standalone project for learning and experimentation.

-Note: Claude Sonnet 4.5 was partially used for brainstorming and acceleating develoment.
+Claude Sonnet 4.5 was partially used for brainstorming and acceleating develoment.